puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 `service-options`: A hash of options to configure the Docker connection.
 Only necessary if using a non-default URL.
 See https://github.com/swipely/docker-api for supported options.

+## Remote transport configuration options

+*The remote transport is a new feature and currently experimental.
+It's configuration options and behavior may change between y releases*

+The remote transport can accept arbitrary option that depend on the underlying remote target for example `api-token`.

+`run-on`: The proxy target the task should execute on.
+Default is `localhost`

 ## Log file configuration options

 Capture the results of your plan runs in a log file.